HosseinEn/RBVS/README.md

 ## Evaluation
-I tested the R2U-Net model with [CHASEDB1](https://staffnet.kingston.ac.uk/~ku15565/CHASE_DB1/assets/) dataset.
-The dataset was split into three subsets, training set, validation set, and test set, which the proportion is 60%, 20% and 20% of the whole dataset, respectively.
+I tested the R2U-Net model with [CHASEDB1](https://staffnet.kingston.ac.uk/~ku15565/CHASE_DB1/assets/) and [DRIVE](https://www.kaggle.com/datasets/andrewmvd/drive-digital-retinal-images-for-vessel-extraction) dataset.
+The dataset was split into three subsets: training set, validation set, and test set, which the proportion is 60%, 20% and 20% of the whole dataset, respectively.